 When people breathe in PM2.5, the particulate matter inflames the airways, gets into the bloodstream, and impairs the body’s immune responses.
 Exposure is linked to increased rates of a dizzying array of complications including heart attacks, strokes, lung cancer, and Alzheimer’s disease.

-Unfortunately, the government’s new proposed standards are “a disappointment and a missed opportunity overall,” says Johnson.
+Unfortunately, the government’s January proposal is “a disappointment and a missed opportunity overall,” says Johnson.
 The current standards are set at an annual level of 12 micrograms per cubic meter (mcg/m3) and daily level of 35 mcg/m3.
 The EPA proposed to strengthen the annual standard to 9 or 10 mcg/m3 but leave the daily level unchanged.

 “The EPA could save nearly 20,000 lives with stricter protections,” says Johnson.
 “We urge the EPA to hear communities, not industrial polluters, and strengthen this rule.
 Overburdened communities have the right to breathe clean air.”